Thermocouple Types For Measuring Different Temperature Ranges

 Thermocouple Accuracy And Limits Of Error

 Each thermocouple type has a tolerance or limits of error.
 This is the initial thermocouple accuracy.
 The accuracy of the thermocouple when it leaves the factory.
 For example, a type k thermocouple has a tolerance of ± 2.2°C or ± .75% for a standard type and ± 1.1°C or ± .4% for a special type.

 Standard Limits Of Error Or Special Limits Of Error

 These tolerances or thermocouple accuracies are written as standards in ASTM E230.
-As mentioned above, the thermocouples are divided into two types, when it comes to the accuracy.
+As mentioned above, the thermocouples are divided into two types, when it comes to accuracy.
 Standard and special.
-The standard thermocouples all has a so-called standard limits of error.
-While the special thermocouples are made with wires that are more pure in the alloy.
+The standard thermocouples all have a so-called standard limit of error.
+While the special thermocouples are made with wires that are purer in the alloy.
 This improves the accuracy of the thermocouple.
-Therefore the special limits of error are lower then the standard limits of error.
+Therefore the special limits of error are lower than the standard limits of error.

-One of the big advantages of thermocouples is their fast reponse time.
-Thermocouples has a very fast response time, because they work by temperature gradients along the conductors.
-Only a one end of the conductor has to change in temperature to change the voltage gradient.
+One of the big advantages of thermocouples is its fast response time.
+Thermocouples have a very fast response time because they work by temperature gradients along the conductors.
+Only one end of the conductor has to change in temperature to change the voltage gradient.
 This makes the thermocouple much faster than for example RTD thermometers, that works by measuring resistance.